 Peperomia prostrata is a small, slow-growing vining plant native to the rainforest of Brazil.
 Its small size and delicate leaves make it an excellent plant for container gardens and terrariums.
 Leaves are dark green to purple with a beautiful pattern of white veins.
 Flowers are insignificant, cream-colored flowers on long spikes.

 Learn more at Peperomia prostrata (String of Turtles).

 9. Senecio 'Hippogriff', commonly known as String of Dolphins or Dolphin Necklace

-Senecio 'Hippogriff', also known as Curio x peregrinus or Senecio x peregrinus, is a rare succulent with leaves that look like tiny, little dolphins jumping out of the waves.
-As they grow, they are becoming more and more similar, perfecting themselves as an impressive potted plant.
+Senecio 'Hippogriff', also known as Curio x peregrinus or Senecio x peregrinus, is a rare succulent with leaves that look like tiny little dolphins jumping out of the waves.
+As they grow, they become more and more similar, perfecting themselves as an impressive potted plant.
 In the fall, watch for small white blossoms that smell like cinnamon.

 Learn more at Senecio 'Hippogriff' (String of Dolphins).